heba-razzak/PurpleAirAPI/README.md

 ## Example 2: Download Historical Data from a PurpleAir Sensor

-The `getPurpleairApiHistoryV2` function allows you to download historical air quality data from a specific PurpleAir sensor.
+The `getSensorHistory` function allows you to download historical air quality data from a specific PurpleAir sensor.

 ```r
 # Define your PurpleAir API read key and the sensor index